 '''

-class neo.io.BrainVisionIO(filename)
+class neo.io.BlackrockIO(filename, nsx_to_load='all', kargs)

 '''

 Class for reading data from the BrainVision product.

 '''

 class neo.io.BrainwareDamIO(filename=None)

 '''

 Class for reading Brainware raw data files with the extension '.dam'.

 The read\block method returns the first Block of the file.
 It will automatically close the file after reading.
 The read method is the same as read\block.